Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures slid sleepily to a low overnight in the 6050s and then rose rapidly into the 6070s.
+The S&P 500 E-mini futures reached a high of 5757.75 after trading resumed overnight, and then fell, reaching the 5680s.

-What does Elliott wave theory say?
-Here are the waves that underly the analyses.
+What does Elliott Wave Theory say?
+Here are the waves that underlie the morning’s analyses as they appeared on the chart.

 Long-term Waves.